PavaniKumbam/Ansible-Project/Ansible-Project2/README.md

 Check status of the Jenkins on the host node.

 ```
-sudo systemctl status Jenkins
+sudo systemctl status jenkins
 ```

-This should install Jenkins on the target node.
+This should install jenkins on the target node.

 Now enter public ip address with port no 8080 of target server by in the browser to see Jenkins up and running.